 A heart-pounding, inspirational memoir from photographer and MacArthur Genius Lynsey Addario on a life behind the camera.

 Lynsey Addario was just finding her way as a photographer when September 11th changed the world.
-One of the few photojournalists with experience in Afghanistan, she gets the call to return and cover the American invasion.
-She makes a decision she would often find herself making - not to stay home, not to lead a quiet or predictable life, but to risk her life, to set out across the world, and to make a name for herself as one of a new generation of journalists created by the War on Terror.
-It s What I Do follows a course unavoidable for Addario - from her first camera and the pictures it inspired, to early years as a street photographer and the inspiration she found in the work of Sebastiao Salgado.
-Photography becomes a way for her to travel with a purpose - a singular ambition that shapes and drives her.
+One of the few photojournalists with experience in Afghanistan, when she is asked to return and cover the American invasion, she makes a decision - not to stay home, not to lead a quiet or predictable life, but to set out across the world, face the chaos of crisis, and make a name for herself.

 Lynsey Addario is an American photojournalist whose work appears regularly in The New York Times, National Geographic, and Time Magazine.
 She has covered conflicts in Afghanistan, Iraq, Lebanon, Darfur and the Congo, and has received numerous awards, including the MacArthur Genius Grant and the Pulitzer Prize in International Reporting.